games-automata-play/games-automata-play.github.io/_posts/2019-11-28-Monte_Carlo_MDP.md

 * **evaluation**: given a strategy $$\sigma$$, compute (or approximate) $$\val_\sigma$$
 * **improvement**: given a strategy $$\sigma$$ and its (approximate) value function $$\val_\sigma$$, construct an improved strategy $$\sigma'$$

+We will keep the general architecture of the algorithms, while adapting the solution of the two tasks to our statistical setting.

 In the dynamic algorithms we were only manipulating pure positional strategies.
 Here we will see that it will be useful to allow randomised strategies.